pcasdf/yummy-dish/group-expectations.md

 #### Further Information / Preferences

   - Estevan won't be available after 10PM EST on Slack.
+(Unless there is a crisis)
-  - Wednesday schedule conflicts (Estevan: 1 PM - 2 PM), (Olu: 12 PM - 8 PM)
+  - Wednesday schedule conflicts (Estevan: 1 PM - 2 PM)
+  - Weekends be on Slack if you can be, optional Zoom?